dubsoft/dubsoft-www/jekyll-site/_posts/2015-07-19-selling-a-product-and-not-a-commodity.md

 So what makes a product gold instead of commodity steel?

-Both are build from components: protons, neutrons, and electrons.
+Both are built from components: protons, neutrons, and electrons.
 The arrangement of gold components are different than steel\*.

 At the core are neutrons and protons.
 In this example, the product we are selling is a secure website.
 Neutrons and protons are SSL certificates, trust seals, and secure hosts.
 The electrons are the facts, feelings, and promises the nucleolus provides.